Fauna Japonica: Publication

 The 5 volumes that make up Fauna Japonica were published by P. F. von Siebold and Lugduni Batavorum between 1833 and 1850.
 Originally intended to include all Japanese fauna, the published volumes pertain to Vertebrates and Crustacea only.
 Though a lot of the content was based on his own collections of specimen, von Siebold was the editor and publisher, not the writer of Fauna Japonica.
 C. J. Temminck and H. Schlegel authored the Vertebrata volumes, for which von Siebold did write an introduction, and W. de Haan wrote the volume on the Crustacea.
 While an 1849 letter between Temminck, then director of the Leiden Museum, and the Netherlands Ministry of Internal Affairs, indicates that J. A. Herklots studied the other invertebrates in von Siebold's collection, no volume of his was published in this series.

-Dating Difficulties
+Dating difficulties

 The publication of the each volume was done in the form of several fascicles called "Decades" over many years.
 This process poses many problems for modern scientists trying to keep track of the nomenclature of Japanese wildlife, because both text and plates often introduced nomenclature and described new taxa with inconsistent priority.
-For example, the volume devoted to bird, "Aves," was published in 12 livraisons ("deliveries" in French).
-The problem is or special concern for de Haan's Crustacea volume, in which many new genera and species were described.
+For example, the volume devoted to bird, "Aves", was published in 12 livraisons ("deliveries" in French).
+The problem is of special concern for de Haan's Crustacea volume, in which many new genera and species were described.
 The problem arises because of uncertain dating on each component of these volumes.
-For a sense of how widley dispersed in time the publication of even a single volume can be, the following table records the different dates of publication for the different "Decades" of the first volume of Fauna Japonica, Crustacea.
+For a sense of how widely dispersed in time the publication of even a single volume can be, the following table records the different dates of publication for the different "Decades" of the first volume of Fauna Japonica, Crustacea.